Snakebites in Cats and Dogs

 When snakes bite they inject venom into their prey, which contains a variety of toxins.
 The neurotoxin is the most important toxin in the venom of Australian snakes, affecting the brain and causing paralysis.
 Snake venom also contains an agent that uses up all the clotting factors that would normally help to stop your pet from bleeding.
 Tiger snakes have an additional toxin that breaks down muscle, causing damage to the kidneys.

-The signs of snakebite vary depending on factors such as type of venom, location of the bite and amount of venom injected.
+The signs of snakebite will vary depending on factors such as the type of venom, location of the bite and amount of venom injected.
 Generally, the closer the bite is to the heart, the quicker the venom spreads to the rest of the body.
 Dogs, being inquisitive, usually try to chase or kill snakes and are more commonly bitten on the face or jaw.
 Cats, being hunters and more agile, commonly receive bites on their paws.